-The statements “tell me about yourself” or “walk me through your resume” are all too common in most interview scenarios.
-It may seem simple; since no one knows more about yourself than you, but make no mistake, you should build a strategy even when answering these types of questions.
+The statements “tell me about yourself” or “walk me through your resume” are all too common in most interview scenarios, however having a strategy even when answering these types of questions is essential.

 We all know how easy it is to ramble and quickly lose the interest of our audience.
 It’s very important to stay on point and have a list of categories you would like to support and emphasize in your answer.
 No matter the job or the industry, every employer wants to know if you are a good fit for the company and if you are capable to do the job.
 Therefore, the two main categories that every answer should emphasize are: